MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ## Executive summary

 The executive summary is a high-level, at-a-glance view of Microsoft 365 for Business adoption, usage, mobility, communication, collaboration, and storage reports, and is meant for business decision makers.
-It provides a view into how some individual services are being used based on all the users who have been enabled, and of those users, those who are active.
+It provides a view into how some individual services are being used, based on all the users who have been enabled and those who are active.
 All values of the month shown on the report refer to the latest complete month.

 This summary lets you quickly understand usage patterns in Office and how and where your employees are collaborating.

 ![Image of the Office 365 usage executive summary.](../media/office365usage-exec-summary.png)